50-Course/50-Course/README.md

 **> the vibe?** :relieved:

-chill, write some code, seek experiences, and enjoy life :v:
+write some code, chill, seek experiences, and enjoy life :v:

+**> fun fact**

+- am an avaition freak